HaneenAljamal/rb1-retinal-organoids-rnaseq/README.md

 - R (version 4.4.1, released 2024-06-14)
 - Suggested R packages:  `DESeq2`, `EnhancedVolcano`  `BiocManager` (for installation)

+## Disclaimer
+This repository is for **educational and reproducibility purposes only**.
+The authors of this repository do not claim ownership of the original dataset.

   ## Usage

 Clone the repository and run the analysis script: